 My grandfather was already in the U.S. when the persecution began.
 He lost a huge amount of family.
-Sadly, my grandfather had papers to bring the family to the U.S. twice but they wouldn’t come.
+Sadly, my grandfather had papers to bring the family to the U.S. twice, but they wouldn’t come.
 Why?
 Because they never believed that Hitler would come into Hungary.
-But he did and my grandfather’s six siblings, their spouses, and their kids all perished.
+But he did, and my grandfather’s six siblings, spouses, and kids all perished.
 His oldest brother and youngest brother both survived.

-A cousin, who was approximately 12-13 years old was in a concentration camp and lost part of a finger due to Nazis shooting his hand.
-His finger became infected and he was told he was going to die.
+A cousin, approximately 12-13 years old, was in a concentration camp and lost part of a finger due to Nazis shooting his hand.
+His finger became infected, and he was told he would die.
 With nothing to lose, he tried to escape and succeeded.
 He got to France and ultimately to the United States.
-He, along with other relatives sent medicine, clothing, and other supplies to Poland to their family before they came to the U.S.
+He, along with other relatives, sent medicine, clothing, and other supplies to Poland to their family before they came to the U.S.

 My grandfather did not know until after the war that two of his siblings survived.
-The younger surviving sibling was in the concentration camp as well as his other siblings.
+The younger surviving sibling was in the concentration camp and his other siblings.

 Why These Stories Need to Be Told

 Certainly, the world has changed since the atrocities committed by Hitler.
-But like Hitler, we have leaders across the world whose ideologies and policies should remind the world that history can repeat itself.
+But like Hitler, we have leaders worldwide whose ideologies and policies should remind the world that history can repeat itself.
 Putin himself is the epitome of what makes this unprecedented attack so frightening.

-Although social media allows us to see in real-time some of the atrocities and counter Putin’s propaganda, he still has his followers.
+Although social media allows us to see some of the atrocities and counter Putin’s propaganda in real time, he still has his followers.

-President Zelensky lost many relatives that were killed by Nazis in the Holocaust.
-As he states “If Ukraine falls, then all these troops will be at your borders, Poland, Lithuania … and you’ll be facing provocations there.”
-I don’t think he is that off base.
+President Zelensky lost many relatives that Nazis killed in the Holocaust.
+He states, “If Ukraine falls, then all these troops will be at your borders, Poland, Lithuania … and you’ll be facing provocations there.”
+I don’t think he is that off-base.

 What Is So Frightening

-According to a Washington Post article, “The Holocaust occurred because individuals, organizations, and governments made choices that not only legalized discrimination but also allowed prejudice, hatred, and ultimately mass murder to occur.
+According to a Washington Post article, “The Holocaust occurred because individuals, organizations, and governments made choices that not only legalized discrimination but also allowed prejudice, hatred, and ultimately mass murder.
 It also teaches us that silence and indifference to the suffering of others, or to the infringement of civil rights in any society, can—however unintentionally—perpetuate these problems.”

-And here in the United States, we have witnessed an increase in anti-Semitism and attacks against Jews.
-But we are also witnessing attacks against many ethnic and racial groups in the name of White Nationalism and White Supremacy.
+And here in the United States, we have witnessed increased anti-Semitism and attacks against Jews.
+But we also witness attacks against many ethnic and racial groups in the name of White Nationalism and White Supremacy.
 The White Nationalist ideology is frightening because it has undergone a resurgence.
-Much of the rhetoric is fueled by fear as was before the Holocaust.
+Much of the rhetoric is fueled by fear, as was before the Holocaust.

 Is There Any Encouraging News?

 Although no one is expecting Ukraine to be able to withstand Russia’s attacks, the fact that it has gone on longer than Putin anticipated is encouraging.
-What is more encouraging is seeing much of the world, including Russians themselves, unite against this unprovoked attack.
+It is more encouraging to see much of the world, including the Russians themselves, unite against this unprovoked attack.